Previous Page

 Texas Name-Based Criminal History Check

-A Texas name-based criminal history check is a criminal history check requested through the Texas Department of Public Safety (DPS).
-The results of this check include all Texas-based arrests and dispositions (outcomes), including convictions and cases with unknown dispositions.
+A Texas name-based criminal history check is a criminal history search requested through the Texas Department of Public Safety (DPS) that uses a person’s name instead of fingerprints.
+Results include all Texas-based arrests and dispositions (outcomes), including convictions and cases with unknown dispositions.
 The search sometimes produces results on juvenile criminal history.
+This type of check is often referred to as a DPS check.

 Vendor